Aethari/Sunray/README.md

                   runs the executable.

 [player.h](src/player.h): The player.
 Very few headers outside of the main file
                       should access the code in here.
-Handles all of the game's input.
+Also handles all of the game's input while not in the menus.

 [luaE.h](src/luaE.h): A simple Lua interface for the engine. `luaE` stands for
                   "Lua Engine"